Vysokaye: History

 Within the Grand Duchy of Lithuania and Polish–Lithuanian Commonwealth, Wysokie was a private town of the Sapieha, Jabłonowski and Potocki families, administratively located in the Brest Litovsk Voivodeship.
 King Stanisław August Poniatowski stopped in the town during his travel from Białystok to his birthplace of Wołczyn in 1775.
 In 1795, it was acquired by the Russian Empire as a result of the Third Partition of Poland.

 From 1921 until 1939, Vysokaye (Wysokie Litewskie) was part of the Second Polish Republic.
+According to the 1921 census, the town had a population of 2,100, 79.95% Jewish, 18.00% Polish and 1.90% Belarusian.

 In September 1939, Vysokaye was occupied by the Red Army and, on 14 November 1944, incorporated into the Byelorussian SSR.
 From 23 June 1941 until 28 July 1944, Vysokaye was occupied by Nazi Germany and administered as a part of Bezirk Bialystok.
 The Germans established a ghetto for local Jews.
-Before the war, the town had about 2000 Jews, 80% of its residents.
 They were murdered on November 2, 1942.

+Climate

-On New Year's Day 2023, the town hit 16.4 C, the highest ever January temperature recorded in the country.
+On 1 January 2023, a temperature of 16.4 °C was recorded in the town, the highest ever January temperature recorded in the country.